Fact Checked

 Lifestyle adjustments to stop choking in sleep

-- Changing your sleep position: Your chosen sleep position can impact the quality of your sleep and the risk of choking.
-A quick way to help keep your airway open during sleep is by sleeping on your side.
-Sleeping on your back or stomach can increase the risk of choking during sleep, as the tongue and soft tissues in the throat can block the airway.
+• Changing your sleep position: Your chosen sleep position can impact the quality of your sleep and the risk of choking.
+Sleeping on your side is one way to keep your airway open during sleep.
+Sleeping on your back or stomach can increase the risk of choking, as the tongue and soft tissues in the throat can block the airway.

-- Elevate your head: Elevating the head of the bed by a few inches can help reduce the likelihood of choking during sleep, especially if the cause is related to acid reflux.
+• Head position: Elevating your head can help reduce the likelihood of choking, especially if it’s due to acid reflux.

-- Avoid sedatives: Alcohol and certain medications are sedatives that can relax the muscles in the throat, increasing the risk of choking.
-While sedatives can be helpful for some medical conditions, they should be used with caution and under the guidance of a healthcare provider.
-Sedatives can have a range of side effects, including drowsiness, dizziness, impaired coordination, memory problems, and respiratory depression.
-In some cases, sedatives can also increase the risk of choking during sleep, especially if taken in high doses or combined with other substances such as alcohol.
+• Avoid sedatives: Alcohol and certain medications are sedatives that can relax the muscles in the throat, increasing the risk of choking.
+While sedatives can be helpful, they should be used with caution and under the guidance of a healthcare provider.
+Sedatives can have a range of side effects, including drowsiness, dizziness, impaired coordination and memory problems.
+In some cases, sedatives can also increase the risk of choking during sleep.

 Products to stop choking while sleep

-Various products are available that may help reduce the risk of choking during sleep or alleviate symptoms associated with conditions that can cause choking during sleep.
+Various products are available that may help reduce the risk of choking during sleep and the symptoms associated that can cause choking during sleep.

 Positional Sleep Therapy

-Positional therapy is a type of treatment that helps you change your sleeping position to keep your airway open to stop choking in sleep and keep breathing normal.
+Positional therapy is a type of treatment that helps you change your sleeping position to keep your airway open and maintain normal breathing.
 The devices keep you on your side during the night.
-Sleeping on your side can help keep the tongue and soft tissues in the throat from blocking the airway.
+Sleeping on your side can keep the tongue and soft tissues in the throat from blocking the airway.

 Oral Appliances

-Oral appliances, mouthguards or mandibular advancements are devices worn in the mouth to help keep the airway open during sleep.
+Oral appliances, mouthguards or mandibular advancements are devices worn in the mouth to help keep the airway open.
 They fit into your mouth, covering your teeth comfortably like a gumshield.

-They gently position your lower jaw forward and tongue to reduce the risk of an obstruction causing you to choke, also helping to prevent snoring and OSA.
+They gently position your lower jaw forward to reduce the risk of an obstruction causing you to choke.
+They also help to prevent snoring and OSA.

 You can purchase these devices online or visit your dentist to have one made.